Flowseal/PowerB/README.md

 > - Easy to customize
 > - Easy to add functions
 > - Unique and convenient system of functions
-> - Demo-files and first functions
+> - Demo-files and ready-to-use functions
 >
 > *and some more..*